Glorious First of June: Royal Navy

 Since the Nootka Crisis of 1790, the Royal Navy had been at sea in a state of readiness for over three years.
-The Navy's dockyards under First Lord of the Admiralty Charles Middleton were all fully fitted and prepared for conflict.
-This was quite unlike the disasters of the American Revolutionary War ten years earlier, when an ill-prepared Royal Navy had taken too long to reach full effectiveness and was consequently unable to support the North American campaign, which ended in defeat at the Siege of Yorktown due to lack of supplies.
-With British dockyards now readily turning out cannon, shot, sails, provisions and other essential equipment, the only remaining problem was that of manning the several hundred ships on the Navy list.
+Under the direction of First Lord of the Admiralty Charles Middleton, the Navy's dockyards were all fully fitted and prepared for conflict.
+This was in contrast to the disastrous American War of Independence ten years earlier, when an ill-prepared Royal Navy had taken too long to reach full effectiveness and was consequently unable to effectively support the British war effort in North America, which ended in defeat at the 1781 siege of Yorktown.
+With British dockyards now readily producing cannon, shot, sails, provisions and other essential equipment, the only remaining problem was that of manning the several hundred ships on the navy list.

 Unfortunately for the British, gathering sufficient manpower was difficult and never satisfactorily accomplished throughout the entire war.
-The shortage of seamen was such that press gangs were forced to take thousands of men with no experience on the sea, meaning that training and preparing them for naval life would take quite some time.
-The lack of Royal Marines was even more urgent, and soldiers from the British Army were drafted into the fleet for service at sea.
-Men of the 2nd.
-Regiment of Foot – The Queen's (Royal West Surrey Regiment) and the 29th Regiment of Foot served aboard Royal Navy ships during the campaign; their descendant regiments still maintain the battle honour "1 June 1794".
+The shortage of seamen was such that press gangs took thousands of men with no experience on the sea, meaning that training and preparing them for naval life would take quite some time.
+The lack of marines was even more urgent, and British Army units were drafted into the fleet for service at sea.
+Troops of the 2nd Foot and 29th Foot served aboard Royal Navy ships during the campaign; their descendant regiments still maintain the battle honour "1 June 1794".